The EMBA McGill-HEC Montreal presents two $40,000 scholarships to two outstanding managers: Louise Richer and Manon Jeannotte

 Nouvelle « choc », en quelque sorte, dans le monde de la littérature à Montréal.
 Non, Michel Tremblay n’écrit pas un nouveau roman.
 Dany Laferrière n’a pas renoncé à son fauteuil à l’Académie française.

-This Is Karl Moore of the Desautels Faculty of Management at McGill University, Talking Management for The Globe and Mail.
-Today I am delighted to speak to Michael Useem, from the Wharton School of the University of Pennsylvania.Read full article: The Globe and Mail
+This is Karl Moore of the Desautels Faculty of Management at McGill University, talking management for The Globe and Mail.
+Today, I am delighted to speak to Timothy Devinney, Leadership Chair in International Business at Leeds University.Read full article: The Globe and Mail